 - 1. Numerous real estate tax certiorari proceedings alleging overvaluation, inequality and illegality are pending against the City.
 Based on historical settlement activity, and including an estimated premium for inequality of assessment, the City estimates its potential future liability for outstanding certiorari proceedings to be \$880 million at June 30, 2013.
 For a discussion of the City's accounting treatment of its inequality and overvaluation exposure, see "APPENDIX B-FINANCIAL STATEMENTS-Notes to Financial Statements-Note D.4." - 2.
 Con Edison has challenged the City's method of valuation for determining assessments of certain of its properties in two separate actions.
-Con Edison has challenged the City's tax assessments on its Manhattan East River plants for tax years 1994/1995 through 2012/2013 and the City's special franchise assessment on its electric grid located in the public right of way for tax years 2009/2010 and 2013/2014.
-The challenges could result in substantial real property tax refunds in fiscal years 2014 and 2015.
+Con Edison has challenged the City's tax assessments on its Manhattan East River plants for tax years 1994/1995 through 2013/2014 and the City's special franchise assessment on its electric grid located in the public right of way for tax years 2009/2010 and 2013/2014.
+The challenges could result in substantial real property tax refunds in fiscal years 2014 and 2015. - 3.
+In 2014, a class action seeking declaratory and injunctive relief was filed on the basis that the City's real property tax classification system as prescribed by State law violates the Fair Housing Act, denies plaintiffs equal protection and due process rights and results in disparate, adverse and discriminatory treatment of the City's African-American and Hispanic renters.
+The City believes this case has no merit.